-The Sittingbourne Osteopathic Practice comprises two clinics in Sittingbourne and Faversham, offering treatments to get you pain-free, back to health, back to work and back to everyday life.
+The Sittingbourne Osteopathic Practice was founded in 1990.
+Since then it has been successfully giving treatments to get you pain free, back to health, back to work and getting you back to doing the things you enjoy.

 Pain doesn’t have to be something you accept, nor do you have to give up activities that you love because your range of movement has reduced – osteopathy can solve both problems and get you back to what you want to do.